 Travel Abroad

-Name of Pupil has advised us that he/she will be travelling to (destination) on (Date) to (Date).
+Name of Pupil has advised us that he/she will be travelling to destination on Date to Date.

 Travel abroad can be a fantastic learning experience and we encourage pupils to broaden their life experiences to give them a deeper understanding of how other people live around the world.
 Any trip during term time is discouraged so that it does not negatively impact children’s education, but we do consider any requests on a case by case basis.